 Get Caught Reading

-Since 1999, AAP’s national Get Caught Reading campaign has been reminding people of all ages how much fun it is to read.
+AAP initiated the national Get Caught Reading campaign in 1999, and since then it has been reminding people of all ages how much fun it is to read.
 The campaign includes free posters, newsletters, and videos, and is supported nationwide by thousands of celebrities, booksellers, teachers, and librarians.
 For more information, please visit the Get Caught Reading website.

 AAP’s Young to Publishing Group’s community service initiative, YPG Cares, offers entry-level publishing employees opportunities to build a community beyond the workplace, while supporting literacy-related initiatives.